jimrothstein/docs/misc_files/006_history_notes.md

   *  he seeks non-business adherents to conversative (more ideological)

+##  John Birch Society, real person
+-   1939 rural Georgia, bible-thumping family, graduates college.
+-   1940 July Shanghai China as missionary
+-   1942 by how fluent in Chinese, saving souls, he works among Chinese;
+meets Doolittle.
+(APR).
+In July '42 Flying Tigers (volunteers) now called "US-China Air Task Force" (Chennault) and in '43 becomes 14th Air Force.
+To survive, Birch joins US army in China.
+-   1943 Birch in Chansgha, behind Japanese lines provides intelligence re:
+Jap troops, status of airfields.
+-   1944 (July) Chennault awards Birch metals for his work.
+Birch seems to excel at everything he does.
+(Oct) Vinegar Joe is out.
+Gen Wedemeyer in (too sympathetic to CCK)
+-   1945 (late August) war over.
+Birch and party stopped by Communists (not something unusual or alarming).
+But Birch is tired, weary from war ... makes threatening move and is killed.
+A tragety , but not a hero. his fault.
+-   AFTERMATH:  Wedemeyer talks down to Mao, bad move.
+Mao protests had saved dozens of American pilots, knew nothing about his indicident.
+Beside you are operating in our country, area controlled by us, why didn't you inform us of operations?
+Later testimony, Birch did provoke.
+Birch knew Chinese well-enough not to act this way.
+Later, US army does NOT award medals, not a hero, US & China were on **same side**    Zhu-de does investigate writes report.
+Mao does take incident seriously, but facts point to Birch's own error.
+US Wedmeyer and Ambass Hurley ... choose CKK.
+Americans just too arogant.    **US-China cooperation effectively begins to end.**

+-   Sen Knowland, anti-communist since at least 1946, makes speech in 1950.
+Birch's mother endlessly lobbies.
+First American death of next war?
+Just spirals on and on.
+Welch, of Sugar Dadddy, Junior Mints, Pom-poms,  looks for symbol.
+Welch part of well funded effort.....

+-   1952 Taft also sees communistis everywhere.
+But Eisenhower gets nomination.
+Birch Society forms actively in 1957?
+1958?

 ## IKE and presidental power
 John Foster Dulles dies in June 1959;  thaw begins in East-West.
 Major conference set for 1960, Paris.
 Failed.